dwfe/tree-cell/README.md

 ---

-> ⚠ New changes will be applied only after changes stop happening in the observed cell tree.
+> ⚠ New changes will be applied only after changes stop happening in the system (after clearing the call stack).

 **It is this approach that makes it possible to speed up the program at times**.